mbeckersys/otawa-wcet-mod/tricks.md

  * Caches and backing memory are configured independently.
 Therefore, cache miss penalty should be checked for consistency with memory bank latency.
 Default values are consistent, thought
  * caches are only modeled if bank has "isCached" property (enabled by default).
-   * TODO: Otherwise what?
-     * no L-blocks created
-     * ==> ??
  * Multi-level caches could be modeled, but it's unclear whether analysis supports it
- * simulator and analyzer disagree when no caches configured:
+ * ''simulator and analyzer disagree when caches off'':
-   * OTAWA assumes always hit, i.e., memory bank is never accessed
+   * OTAWA assumes does not model backing memory access in this case (only BB time <=> always hit)
+   * simulation *does* add memory access time to each *instruction*
+   * workaround:
-   * simulation: memory bank is always accessed
+     * set memory bank latency to 1 -> ogensim assumes no delay for each insn <=> always hit
-   * telling OTAWA that bank is not cached will not work (segfault in L-block builder)

-Basic Blocks:
+Insn timing:s
  * by default, OTAWA assumes each insn takes one clock cycle to execute (modulo d-cache, if any)
- * alternatively, simulator can be used (timing from where?)
+ * alternatively, OTAWA can use simulator (timing from where?)

 ## Simulator
-Fetch time:
+I-Fetch time:
- * accesses a memory bank (DRAM, by default)
+ * accesses a memory bank (DRAM, by default), via caches if specified.
- * if cache config present, it tries to read cache first
  * cache miss -> bank latency

 Exec time:
  * TODO

 ## OTWA
-Fetch time:
+I-Fetch time:
- * if caches are on: cache hit time or cache miss penalty, read from cacheConfig
+ * if caches are on: add cache miss penalty for misses, taken from cacheConfig (!not from bank!)
    * thus, if there is a memory bank accessed, cache config must have the correct miss penalty set.
-   * hit time: NONE?
+   * hit time: zero
  * if caches are off:
+   * no memory access is modeled either
-   * always hit.
+   * equivalent to always hit.

-BB Timings:
+Insn Timings (multiple options):
  * NO: GraphBBTime: execution graph method for superscalar processors.
-  * TBD: tsim::BBTimeSimulator: uses simulator to get BB exec time (reset, run , read off) -> where timing???
+ * TBD: tsim::BBTimeSimulator: uses simulator to get BB exec time (reset, run, read off) -> where timing???

-IPET:
+   * same as ogensim.
+It comes from SimState()
  * YES: ipet::TrivialBBTime: insn * pipeline depth => good enough for us.
    * default: depth=5
- * ipet_CacheSupport
-   * NO: TrivialInstCacheManager: (provides INST_CACHE_SUPPORT_FEATURE): each code line blocks cause a miss <=> only same L-blocks do not miss
-   * YES: CacheSupport: requires ICACHE_ACS_FEATURE, CAT2_FEATURE, ICACHE_ONLY_CONSTRAINT2_FEATURE and so on.
-Same for D-cache
-     * ACS: abstract cache model (ferdinand, MUST/MAY)
-     * CAT2: take results of MUST/MAY and categorize (AM, AH, ...)
-     * ICACHE_ONLY_CONSTRAINT2_FEATURE: adds constraints.
-       * MISS PENALTY: taken from cache config (cache->missPenalty), defaults to 10.
-Not connected to DRAM bank!!!

-ILP Obj Fcn Builder (requries BB_TIME_FEATURE)
- * uses edge time, if available, otherwise BB time
+ * edge time??

-TODO:
-StandardEventBuilder?

 # Manipulating ILP System manually
 E.g., if constraints are not expressive enough.